posmocoop/velobserver-index/backend/README.md

 ### Requirements

-Velobserver API uses 2 external services to make it work.
+The Velobserver API uses 2 external services

 - https://ipstack.com/ - using ip stack to map ip adress to location of the user.
 (This way we want to make sure voting from outside of city / country will have less weight then somebody who classifies roads where ISP location /GPS location is within road proximity.)

-- AWS s3 as store for images to be classified. see: https://aws.amazon.com/s3/

 - Use of external authentification server based on JWT.
 Here we assume you have your own auth server that is responsible for generation of JWTs.
 Here is a tutorial of how would one go about building such auth server: https://www.section.io/engineering-education/how-to-build-authentication-api-with-jwt-token-in-nodejs/

+- AWS s3 as store for images to be rated.
+See: https://aws.amazon.com/s3/

-### Generation of road geometries (we call them edges)
+### Generation of road geometries ("edges")

-Under network directory you can find python notebook that will help you generate desired geometries for your city. (see: updated_graph_generation.ipynb).
-After you export geometry data as gpkg or shape format, you'll need to use some tool to convert it to sql.
-Probably easiest way to do this is to use opensource tool QGIS. (see: https://www.qgis.org/en/site/)
+In the network directory you can find a python notebook that will help you generate desired geometries for your city. (see: updated_graph_generation.ipynb).
+After you export the geometry data as gpkg or as shapefile, you'll need a tool to convert it to sql.
+We recommend to use QGIS. (see: https://www.qgis.org/en/site/)

-Alternatives to QGIS is to use CLI tools from gdal.org for example: ogrinfo tool. (see: https://gdal.org/programs/ogrinfo.html)
+An alternative to QGIS is to use CLI tools from gdal.org, for example the ogrinfo tool. (see: https://gdal.org/programs/ogrinfo.html)

 ### Setup of ENV variables